Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models: Experiments

-BaseNMT+MLM is similar to BaseNMT+LM but use {$\log P_{\text{NMT}}(\mbf y|\mbf x) + \lambda \log P_{MLM}(\mbf{y})$}, where $P_{MLM}$ is the average pseudo-log-probability of sample $\mbf{y}$ calculated using BERT.
-We use the same architecture of BERT as EBR, but we fine-tuned BERT for MLM over the target sentences in training sets for two epochs.
-We tuned lambda similar to BaseNMT+LM.
+In our BaseNMT+LM baseline, we use pretrained language model to calculate $\log P_{LM}(\mbf{y})$.
+For the \{De, Fr, It, Ro, Si, Ne\}$\xrightarrow{}$En tasks, we use a pretrained Transformer-XL~\cite{DBLP:journals/corr/abs-1901-02860} \textit{transfo-xl-wt103} and for the En$\xrightarrow{}$De task we use a pretrained XLM ~\cite{DBLP:journals/corr/abs-1901-07291} \textit{xlm-mlm-ende-1024} from Huggingface~\cite{Wolf2019HuggingFacesTS}.
+BaseNMT+MLM is similar to BaseNMT+LM but it uses {$\log P_{\text{NMT}}(\mbf y|\mbf x) + \lambda \log P_{MLM}(\mbf{y})$}, where $P_{MLM}$ is the average pseudo-log-probability of sample $\mbf{y}$ calculated using BERT.
+We use the same architecture of BERT as Marginal-EBM, but we fine-tuned BERT for MLM over the target sentences in training sets for 10 epochs.
+We tuned $\lambda$ similar to BaseNMT+LM.